 Collaborative User Stories Include Writing, Communicating, and Validating

 To deliver working software that the business community needs and wants, developers must understand those needs.
 Fundamentally, they really must know:

 - What do they need (to do or to know with potential qualifiers)?

 - Why do they need it (the business value)?

 In recent years, the User Story has emerged as the most common tool for answering those critical questions simply, quickly, and efficiently.

-Although, many recommend a “As a …, I want …, so that …” structure, the User Story is much too powerful to be limited by artificial constraints.
+Although, many recommend the powerful “As a …, I want …, so that …” structure, the User Story is much too important to be limited by artificial constraints.
 Its strength is its potential for leveraging the software development process to achieve the competitive advantage that is business agility.